WBSN-FM: Programming

+LifeSongs Radio airs a format consisting of Christian contemporary music.
+The Station broadcasts in HD radio and has a Christian Hip Hop format on its HD2 subchannel called "The Heat."
+LifeSongs Radio is simulcast on 2 translators, 95.1 in Hammond, and 89.5 in Houma.

 Network

 WBSN is the flagship station of "LifeSongs Radio".
-LifeSongs is also heard on KPEF 90.7 in White Castle, Louisiana, WPEF 91.5 in Kentwood, Louisiana, as well as a translator on 97.7 in Houma, Louisiana.
+LifeSongs is also heard on a translator on 97.7 in Houma, Louisiana, and was previously heard on KPEF in White Castle, Louisiana and WPEF in Kentwood, Louisiana until those stations' licenses were cancelled.

-Recent License History
+Recent license history

 Prior to Hurricane Katrina, WBSN's 8,500 watt transmitter was co-located with that of TV station WDSU and shared their transmitting tower.
 After the WDSU transmitter building was flooded during Katrina, WBSN applied for, and was granted Special Temporary Authority (STA) from the FCC to transmit at 5,000 watts from a multi-purpose tower in Algiers.
 More recently, the station applied for and was granted a permanent license to transmit from the Algiers tower location at 11,000 watts.